hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![](/img/async-operations-invocation-parameters.png "Execution of async-services using filter, sort, and select parameters")

 T﻿he response from the execution of `GET /data-services/v1beta1/async-operations` is provided below.
 From this response page, the property `associatedResources` pointed to the particular asset that encountered the execution.
-Additionally, the property `services` indicated which set of service that this API execution applicable to.
+Additionally, the property `services` indicated which set of service that this `associatedResources` API execution applicable to.

 ![](/img/api-response-from-filtered-and-selected-async-response.png)